 The first topic isn't debatable; a rational person can only answer "yes" to this question.
-However, the second topic might elicit disagreement among people: Some people would probably respond by indicating that they don't believe that romance novels cause harm; readers of romance novels might argue that they don't create any unrealistic expectations; and people who worry about the impact of these novels on impressionable readers might argue that they do create false expectations about relationships.
+However, the second topic might elicit disagreement among people.

+Some would probably respond by indicating that they don't believe that romance novels cause harm; readers of romance novels might argue no, they don't create unrealistic expectations; people who worry about the impact of these novels on impressionable readers might argue that they do create false expectations about relationships.
+Your thesis statement should take a side on a debatable topic; it should not just state a fact.